pivotal-cf/pivotal-ui/README.md

 You'll need to maintain the structure in the release directory to have fonts and assets work properly. **Do not modify the release files directly**.
 If you need a component and you cannot find it in the styleguide, write your own styles and javascript separately.
 Doing so will make it easier to update to newer versions.

 # Using PivotalUI on your Rails project

-To use Pivotal UI with Rails, there are a few small extra steps to make sure the asset paths are correctly configured to be used with the asset pipeline.
-The extra steps are:
+If you're installing PivotalUI into a Rails project, you should unzip the constituent files into a directory named `vendor/assets/pui-vX.X.X`.

-1. When linking to the CSS file in your HTML/Sass, link to `pivotal-ui-rails.css` instead of the top-level `pivotal-ui.css`.
+When linking to the CSS file in your HTML/Sass, link to `pivotal-ui-rails.css` instead of the top-level `pivotal-ui.css`.

-1. In your application's `config/application.rb`, you'll need to add the following to make sure all vendored fonts and images are compiled:
+Lastly, in your application's `config/application.rb`, you'll need to add the following to make sure all vendored files are properly compiled:

 ```
     config.assets.paths << Rails.root.join('vendor', 'assets', 'pui-vX.X.X', 'images')
     config.assets.precompile << /\.(?:svg|eot|woff|ttf)\z/
+    config.assets.precompile += %w( pivotal-ui-rails.css pivotal-ui.js )
 ```

 # Including SCSS variables (optional, beta)